voicegain/platform/ANNOUNCE.md

+### Minor release 1.64.1 is scheduled for 9/19/2022 between 5:00pm and 7:00pm CST

+This release includes an improved model for diarization which will provide better diarization accuracy.

+The release also fixes these issues in the ML Services:
+* #1: Words that should be stop words appear in the Topic results
+* #2: Topic extraction should be case insensitive.

 ### Minor release 1.64.0 is scheduled for 9/15/2022 between 1:00pm and 3:00pm CST

 This release addresses the following Transcribe App issues: